 Another value Marin discussed focused on the “golden rule” that society had come to love — “treat others as you would like to be treated.”
 Instead, Marin dubbed a new rule called “Rosario Marin’s Platinum Rule.”
-This platinum rule advise one not to treat people as one wishes to be treated, but to instead “treat everyone very well and respectfully.”
+This platinum rule advises one not to treat people as one wishes to be treated, but to instead “treat everyone very well and respectfully.”

 Marin advocated that living by these three main values will enable everyone to achieve personal success and overcome their relative obstacles, regardless of their circumstances or challenges.

 “Know you have everything within you and go through the world without fear,” she said.

 Oliver Wendell Holmes said that “What lies behind us and what lies ahead of us doesn’t matter compared to what lies inside us.”
 Marin credits Wendell for how she leads her life.

 “Always know that whatever’s before you, however big the challenges are, or however difficult those obstacles are, you can overcome them all.
 You have everything within you to overcome those challenges.”